AILAB-CEFET-RJ/textgrader/README.md

 3) Model training, where we train a random forest model using one of the following 3 approaches: Regression, Classification and Ordinal Classification.
 4) Model Evaluation, where we use the trained models to generate predictions and evaluate those predictions.

+# Requirements
+Our code uses python 3.9 and some libraries like scikit-learn and NLTK.
+To easily setup your environment run pip install requirements.txt

 ## Project elaborated by Ramon Grande Da Luz Bouças as
 ## a parcial pre-requirement for obtaining a bachelor of science in computer science